ink-splatters/darwin-system/README.md

 ## Darwin system

 `nix-darwin` + `home-manager` based, declarative `macOS` configuration.
 Early development.
 Poduction use is discouraged.

+### Platforms

-**Apple Silicon** is first-class citizen.
-Thought Intel should in theory work, it's out of the scope.
+`Apple Silicon` is first-class citizen.
+Intel would be likely broken out of the box, and there are no immediate plans to fix it.
 PRs are welcome, however.

 ### Misc